andrewblais/OpenAndAlign/README.md

 ### Future Updates

+- Improve 'Night Light' method to be more universal and modular for other use cases.

 - Provide functionality to utilize across Linux and Mac as well.

 - Clarify and improve math and algorithms involved in determining different and best screen coordinates for app windows.